PulsedLight3D/PulsedLight3dScanner/README.md

 ## What's Next?
 How can you help!?
 Be sure to check back periodically as this is very much a work-in-progress.
 Some of the things on the list...
-1. Clean up the code
-	- Add header row to CSV
-	- Clean up margins in PNG export
-	- Finish Documenting the code
+1. Finish Documenting the code
 2. Export 3D Meshes
 3. Situational Awareness:  The goal here is the ability to take two scans from different positions, and have the scanner recognize its two positions relative to one another and the scanned environment